osrf/rocker/README.md

 Notes:

 - Make sure to use the python3 instance of pytest from inside the environment.
 - The tests include an nvidia test which assumes you're using a machine with an nvidia gpu.
+To skip them use `-m "not nvidia"`

 # Example usage